substrate-asia/hackathon-2023-winter/projects/36-Hexalem/src/net/README.md

 - `WebAPI`, that was initially used for quick scaffolding.
 - `NetApiExt`, which is an automatically generated c# project by Substrate.Net.Toolchain, for communication with the Substrate Node.
 - `Integration`, that combines `Engine` and `NetApiExt`.
+- `bot`, that implements a simple AI to play against

 # Prerequisites